anderson-joyle/Power-Fx-cookbook/README.md

 # Power Fx cookbook 👨‍🍳
-Non-official collection of solutions and examples for this new programming language. <i>Primarily written for my own benefit, but hopefully helpful to someone else as well.</i>
+Non-official collection of solutions and examples for this new programming language, from a **host** perspective. <i>Primarily written for my own benefit, but hopefully helpful to someone else as well.</i>

 ***